 At Bedfordshire, we offer a generous range of scholarships and bursaries to help students access higher education.
-For example, if your child is studying a full-time undergraduate degree, they could be eligible for our bursary, worth £1,500 over three years.
-And if your child scores over 112 UCAS points, they could be eligible for our Merit Scholarship, worth £2,400 over three years.
+For example, if your child is studying a full-time undergraduate degree, they could be eligible for our bursary, worth £1,000 over three academic years or £1,300 if they are taking their course over four academic years (including those with a Foundation Year).
+And if your child scores over 120 UCAS points, they could be eligible for our Merit Scholarship, worth £2,400 over three years.

-Your child may also be entitled to bursaries related to their course.
-For instance, if your child is studying a medical degree, they may be entitled to an NHS bursary.
+Your child may also be entitled to bursaries or funding related to their course.
+For instance, if your child is studying a health, medical or social work degree.

 Your child will need their own bank account so payments for the maintenance loan can be easily banked along with other top-up income.
 It will also give them their own debit card, a necessity in our increasingly cash-less society.

 Students entering higher education are lucky to have banks vying for their custom so your child can benefit from a bundle of extra goodies.
 However, some accounts offer a lot of glitter but very little gold and – with your more experienced eye - you can help your child find the best deals.

 For example, a guaranteed overdraft spanning the length of your child’s course is very useful.
 A set of exclusive earbuds?
 Great to have but not as useful if you’re waiting for your student loan to come through.

 It’s easy to compare student bank accounts online through comparison sites.
 To get you started, try: